tristanpenman/json-preprocessor/README.md

         }
     }

-would produce output similar to:
+Resolving this directive would produce something like this:

     {
         "timestamp": "Thu 25 Sep 2014 15:30:40 AEST"
     }

-Note that an $exec directive is *not* executed in a shell, which means that functionality such as pipes and shell built-ins are not available.
+It is important to note that an `$exec` directive is *not* executed in a shell, meaning that pipes, redirection and other shell built-ins are not available.

 ### $join

-The value of $join pre-processor directive must be an array containing two elements.
+The input for a `$join` directive must be an array containing two elements.
 The first element is a string that will be placed between adjacent elements in the output string.
-The second element is an array of strings, or objects that can be resolved to strings.
+The second element is an array of strings (or directives that can be resolved to strings).

-An example $join pre-preprocessor directive could take the following
-form:
+Here is an example in which a `$join` directive is used to concatenate three string values:

     {
         "$join": [ " ", ["A", "B", "C"] ]
     }

-When resolved, this example $join directive would produce the following output:
+When resolved, this example would produce the following output:

     "A B C"

-This can be useful when constructing strings using the resolved values of other directives.
-For example:
+This can be useful when constructing strings using the output of other directives.
+Here is example that joins a static string with the output of an `$exec` directive:

     {
         "$join": [ " ", [ "Current time:", { "$exec": [ "/bin/date" ] } ] ]
     }

+This would be produce something like this:

+    "Current time: Thu 25 Sep 2014 15:30:40 AEST"

 ### $merge

-The value of a $merge directive must be an array of objects.
+The input for a `$merge` directive must be an array of objects.
 These objects will be combined, with the attributes of later objects taking precedence over those provided by earlier objects.

-An example $merge pre-preprocessor directive could take the following
-form:
+Here is an example of a `$merge` directive that combines two objects:

     {
         "$merge": [